sourcegraph/sourcegraph-public-snapshot/doc/cloud/index.md

 ### Private Code Host support

+Private Code Hosts refer to code hosts that are not publicly accessible, such as a GitHub or GitLab instance protected by a VPN.

 Sourcegraph Cloud connects to customer code hosts from 2 public NAT IPs.
-Customers can add Sourcegraph customer-dedicated IPs to their IP allowlist.
+Customers can add the dedicated IPs for their Sourcegraph Cloud instance to an IP allowlist on their private code host.

 #### Code host on AWS without public access

-As part of enterprise tier, for customers having code host without public access deployed on AWS, Sourcegraph Cloud offers [high available site to site VPN solution](https://cloud.google.com/network-connectivity/docs/vpn/tutorials/create-ha-vpn-connections-google-cloud-aws) with [AWS Private Link](https://docs.aws.amazon.com/vpc/latest/privatelink/what-is-privatelink.html) inside AWS network.
+As part of the [Enterprise tier](https://about.sourcegraph.com/pricing), Sourcegraph Cloud offers customers that have code hosts without public access deployed on AWS a [highly available site-to-site VPN solution](https://cloud.google.com/network-connectivity/docs/vpn/tutorials/create-ha-vpn-connections-google-cloud-aws) with [AWS Private Link](https://docs.aws.amazon.com/vpc/latest/privatelink/what-is-privatelink.html) inside AWS's network, so that access to a private code host never occurs over the public internet.

-Solution architecture
+Solution architecture:
 <img src="https://sourcegraphstatic.com/private-code-host-solution-vpn-aws-private-link.png" class="screenshot">

-Site to site GCP with AWS VPN advantages:
+Advantages of the site-to-site GCP to AWS VPN include:
 - encrypted connection between Sourcegraph Cloud and customer code host
 - multiple tunnels to provide high availability between Cloud instance and customer code host

-AWS Private Link advantages:
+Advantages of AWS Private Link include:
 - ensures customer only opens connectivity to their code host inside AWS network
 - provides customer mechanism to select AWS Princincal (AWS Account or more granular), who can connect to their code host
 - allows customer to control incoming connections
 - supports private DNS

-To learn more about Private Code Host details and how customers can expose their private code host via AWS Private Link, refer to [our handbook](https://handbook.sourcegraph.com/departments/cloud/technical-docs/private-code-hosts).
+When a customer has private code hosts inside the AWS VPC and needs to expose it for Sourcegraph managed AWS VPC, customers can follow [AWS Documentation](https://docs.aws.amazon.com/vpc/latest/privatelink/create-endpoint-service.html)

 ### Health monitoring, support, and SLAs